cloudoperators/greenhouse/docs/contribute/local-dev.md

 kubectl --kubeconfig=<your-kind-config> apply -f plugindefinition.yaml
 ```

-## Test Greenhouse Extensions with local registry
+## Test Greenhouse Extensions with local OCI registry

-Greenhouse controllers use FluxCD under the hood to deploy plugins (Helm charts).
-In order to test your local helm chart, you can push it to a local registry that is provided during the setup.
+Greenhouse controllers use FluxCD under the hood to deploy Plugins (Helm charts).
+In order to test your local Helm chart, you can push it to a local registry that is provided during the setup.

 ```shell
 make setup
 ```

 - This will install a full running setup of operator, dashboard, sample organization with an onboarded remote cluster
-- This will also install flux and a local registry.
+- This will also install Flux and a local OCI registry.

 ### Clone the Greenhouse Extensions repository